 This underscores the urgent need for new communications solutions.
 LiFi can leverage the vast unused spectrum of visible light to alleviate this growing pressure on traditional wireless networks.

-LiFi offers a solution to the increasingly urgent problem of the overcrowded radio frequency spectrum It taps into a huge amount of space in the light spectrum.
+LiFi offers a solution to the increasingly urgent problem of the overcrowded radio frequency spectrum.
+It taps into a huge amount of space in the light spectrum.
 This means more room for everyone’s data, fewer slowdowns, and fewer interruptions.

 By using LiFi technology in certain environments that would particularly benefit from LiFi’s advantages – like high-speed data in secure or interference-prone areas – we can reduce the strain on existing networks and unlock new possibilities.